AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/graphql-api-content-fragments.md

 >
 >For a detailed overview of the CORS resource sharing policy in AEM see [Understand Cross-Origin Resource Sharing (CORS)](https://experienceleague.adobe.com/docs/experience-manager-learn/foundation/security/understand-cross-origin-resource-sharing.html?lang=en#understand-cross-origin-resource-sharing-(cors)).

 To allow a third party website to consume JSON output, a CORS policy must be configured in the customer Git repository.
-This is done by adding an appropriate OSGi CORS configuration file for the desired endpoint.
+This is done by adding an appropriate OSGi CORS configuration file for the desired endpoint(s).
 This configuration should specify a trusted website origin `alloworigin` or `alloworiginregexp` for which access should be granted.

 Example: Access to GraphQL endpoint & persisted queries endpoint is granted for `https://my.domain`